justthatpixel/2D-Multiplayer-RPG-Game/README.md

 This a  2D RPG game,

  Consisting of 5 Levels.
-Where you fight enemeies anc collect coins.
+Where you fight enemeies and collect coins.

  The login screen has a simple validation form.
 Which checks for illegal charachters and the length.